mirkoprescha/spark-json-to-table/README.md

 | 1             | Nightlife      | 100 |
 | 1             | Vape Shop      | 100 |

-It utilizes the json files provided by [Yelp Dataset Challenge round#9](https://www.yelp.com/dataset_challenge).
+As source file input it utilizes the json files provided by [Yelp Dataset Challenge round#9](https://www.yelp.com/dataset_challenge).

+This project consists of a spark-app doing the transformation and a docker image providing the required software and libraries to run the spark-app.

 ### Spark-App
-This Spark-App subsequently reads all json files into a dataframe, validates the schema with help of case classes, explodes all arrays into additional tables and writes remaining attributes into the parent table.
+The Spark-App reads all json files one after another into a dataframe, validates the schema with help of case classes, explodes all arrays into additional dataset and leads through all remaining attributes into the parent table.
+All generated datasets are persisted as parquet.
 The parent table furthermore contains the array values as comma-separated string (helpful for some analyses to avoid joining).
 Spark-App is written in `Scala` and build with `SBT`.
 It utilizes `scalatest` for unit and integration test.
 Find the sources are in `./src`.

 ### Spark-Zeppelin Docker Image
-To test the Spark-App with spark-submit this project also provides Spark 2.1 together with Zeppelin as docker image.
+To run the Spark-App with spark-submit this project also provides Spark 2.1 together with Zeppelin as docker image.
 The docker image is uploaded in [dockerhub](https://hub.docker.com/r/mirkoprescha/spark-zeppelin/) in a public repository.
 A sample zeppelin notebook to analyze exploded tables is here `./zeppelin_notebooks/dataset-analysis.json.`